oceanhackweek/oceanhackweek.github.io/index.md

 :::{admonition} Join us at OceanHackWeek 2022!
 :class: note

 OceanHackWeek 2022 will take place **August 15-19, 2022**.
-The workshop will take a hybrid form consisting of a global virtual event and a number of regional “satellite” events that are either in-person or virtual. **Applications are now open!**
+The workshop will take a hybrid form consisting of a global virtual event and a number of regional “satellite” events that are either in-person or virtual. **Applications are now open -- *and the deadline has been extended to JUNE 15*!**

 ```{button-link} ohw22/